 Amazing aurora borealis

-Depending on conditions and visibility, the aurora borealis can be seen as far south as the northern contiguous United States.
+Depending on conditions and visibility (not to mention where the sun is in an 11-year cycle), the aurora borealis can be seen as far south as the northern contiguous United States.
 Sightings are not guaranteed, however, and even aurora-seekers in places like Maine and Michigan's Upper Peninsula can go a year or longer without seeing the even faintest glow in the northern sky.
-Alaska is the American northern lights destination of choice.
-Around the world, other hotspots like northern Scandinavia and Greenland draw serious aurora-seekers because of their consistently clear skies and the brightness of the lights.
+Around the world, other hot spots like northern Scandinavia and Greenland draw serious aurora-seekers because of their consistently clear skies and the brightness of the lights.